IAmMoltony/ds-craft/README.md

 ### Using Code::Blocks (on Linux)

 To build, press the Build button on the top of the window.
 To run, press the Run button on the top of the window.
 To build and run, press the Build and Run button on the top of the window.
-To recompile, select the `clean` configuration using a dropbox next to the build and run button, then press the Build button.
-Then switch to the `build` configuration.
+To recompile, press the Rebuild button on top of the window.

 Note that Code::Blocks support is only supported on Linux.